eosnetworkfoundation/engineering/developer_documentation/docs/FirstInstallSoftware.md

 [AdoptOpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk8)

 ### `node & npm` ###
-Used for typescript document generation via typedoc
+Used to general markdown from typescript documentation or openapi

 Instructions on downloading and installing node and npm [Setup Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)